tamartsi/association_analyses_class/6_admixture_mapping.md

 What is admixture mapping?
 --------------------------

--   There are softwares that can delineate intervals along the chromosomes in a data set, and for each person, `say" which ancestry this interval was inherited from.  + Software name: RFMix + It uses a`reference panel": genetic sequences from people in relevant ancestral populations.
+-   There are softwares that can delineate intervals along the chromosomes in a data set, and for each person, say (via inference) which ancestry this interval was inherited from.
+    -   Software name: RFMix
+    -   It uses a reference panel: genetic sequences from people in relevant ancestral populations.
     -   Underlying local ancestry intervals (LAIs) are likely not exactly the same for all people, but they are defined the same way by the software.
 -   Local ancestry inference was performed in the HCHS/SOL by Browning et al. (2016, G3), and the results are available.